markcerqueira/chuck-renderer/README.md

 #### Build

-Set up Docker (`brew cask install docker`) if you don't have it yet.
+Set up Docker (`brew cask install docker` and then launch Docker.app from the Applications folder to finish installation) if you don't have it yet.
 Clone this repository, cd into it, and build it:

 	docker build -t chuck-renderer .